CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 ### Switchboard

-From a parent layer, activate a child layer.
-When the parent layer is deactivated, also deactivate the child layer.
-This effectively gives access to multiple layers from a single layer-tap, minimizing the number of layer-taps keys needed to access every layer.
+From a parent layer, activate a child layer and keep it active until the parent layer is deactivated.
+This effectively gives access to multiple layers from a single layer-tap, minimizing the number of layer-taps keys needed to access every layer while using only a single key as the layer-tap.

 Example: SYM -> FNC, NAV -> MOUSE